reactgraphqlacademy/graphql-api-training/README.md

 ### Tasks

+🎯 The goal of this exercise part 4 is to make our API compliant with the [Global Object Identification](https://relay.dev/graphql/objectidentification.htm) spec.
+Why is this specification important?
+Some GraphQL clients, like [Relay](https://relay.dev/docs/en/graphql-server-specification.html#object-identification), require it to be implemented on the GraphQL server

-- [ ] 12.
+- [ ] 11.
 Add the following Node interface to your schema

 ```graphql
 interface Node {